 These fees are more expensive than the free solo 401k plans offered by the major brokerage firms.
 However, by going this route, you get the ability to control and invest in so much more.

-See how their fees compare to Alto IRA here.
+See how their fees compare to other self-directed IRA providers here.

 Whom Are Rocket Dollar’s Partners?